 People continue to accumulate a ridiculous amount of storage, just look at all of the storage rental places.
 But finding a place for all of this stuff in the home is not always easy.
 What about turning a functional staircase into a collection of drawers?
 Designers are coming up with unique and creative ways to hide your stuff.

 Many trends in today’s home still embrace the qualities of family and comfort, but there is a lot of changes to make home living more exciting.
-Technology continues to lead in home design by creating unique advancements that allow for simpler living while saving you money.
-As the family changes, so does the more flexible home, offering creative uses of space.
-Today’s designs offer you an upbeat, relaxing, storable and cool home.
+Technology continues to lead in home design by creating unique advancements that allow for a simpler living while saving you money.
+As the family changes, so do the more flexible home, offering creative uses of space.
+Today’s designs offer you an upbeat, relaxing, storable, and cool home.